chosenonehacks/chosenonepl.github.io.old/about.md

 ---

 <p class="message">
   Hey there!
-This is my blog about my journey to OSCP certification
+This is my blog about my journey to cyber security lands...
 </p>

+Initial plans for this blog was to share information about my fighting trough OSCP certification.

+But now since I passed I might continue this blog as irreguarly as I did on OSCP times.
+Contents of this blog are mainly just for me.
+So I don't care wether you read or not ;)

-In this blog I will share information about my fighting trough OSCP.
-That's it for now, will add more later as I will get more time ;)
+That's it for now, will add more later or not.

-If you like my website, you can follow me on twitter [@hal9k2pl](https://twitter.com/hal9k2pl).
+You can follow me on twitter [@hal9k2pl](https://twitter.com/hal9k2pl).

 Thanks for reading!